DanGOTO100/AWS-KMS-Workshop/Envolpe-Encryption-in-AWS-KMS.md

 ```
 $ aws kms encrypt --key-id alias/ImportedCMK --plaintext fileb://NewSecretFile.txt --encryption-context project=kmsworkshop --output text  --query CiphertextBlob | base64 --decode > NewSecretsEncryptedFile.txt
 ```
 Note we have called the CMK used to encrypt by its alias.
-The input file needs the "fileb" prefix to be processed in binary, while the output is decoded from b64 the new output file "NewSecretsEncryptedFile.txt"
+The input file needs the "fileb" prefix to be processed in binary, while the output is decoded from b64 the new output file "**NewSecretsEncryptedFile.txt**"

 Take a look at the Encrypted file: